 Following on the quote from Einstien regarding compounding interest, let me offer you a simple visualization.
-In the graph below I’ve blotted an exponential curve (the blue line) and then another curve resulting from just 10% less input (the red line).
+In the graph below, I’ve blotted an exponential curve (the blue line) and then another curve resulting from 10% less input (the red line).

 Given this, I hope you can see that putting in every effort to pursue your goals is very important.
 Also, note that a key to compounding is time.
 The more time you give this equation, the more it compounds.
 Start early and reap the benefits of Exponential Happiness!

-In another post called Why Travel While Young I go into detail about how common phases of life impact one’s ability to be flexible.
-Flexibility is key in determining your own destiny.
+In another post called Why Travel While Young, I go into detail about how common phases of life impact one’s ability to be flexible.
+Flexibility is critical in determining your destiny.

 Everyone has different life experiences, so it is impossible to depict some universal map of when people are flexible.
-However, using this cookie-cutter diagram of major life phases should give you a general sense of how the phases of your own life will impact your ability to be flexible:
+However, using this cookie-cutter diagram of major life phases should give you a general sense of how your life’s stages will impact your ability to be flexible:

-Here are those 9 phases of life plotted over time with an indication of how much flexibility you will have in making major life choices during each phase.
+Here are those 9 phases of life plotted over time with an indication of how much flexibility you will have in making major life choices during each period.

-As you can see, the period of time when you will be most flexible is during your younger years.
+As you can see, the time when you will be most flexible is during your younger years.
 Don’t let them pass you by!

 Check out my book Exponential Happiness for loads more details on these phases of life, as well as examples of how the impacts of these phases impact (both in positive and negative ways) your ability to be flexible.
 The book covers this and many other topics to help you in your pursuit of happiness!